Frankma0117/Java-s-Exercises/README.md

-# Exercises of Java
+# Exercises of Java ☕ 💻

-In this repository Java exercises are developed .
+In this repository Java exercises are developed . 👊

-The exercises are clasified by themes and levels.
+🔖 The exercises are clasified by themes and levels. 🛗

-All exercises focus on basics topics and simple programs.
+❗❗ All exercises focus on basics topics and simple programs. ❗❗

+1.Numero uno
+  -Numero 2